tc39/proposal-module-expressions/README.md

 This proposal only allows anonymous module definitions.
 We could permit a form like `module x { }` which would define a local variable (much like class declarations), but this proposal omits it to avoid the risk that it be misinterpreted as defining a specifier that can be imported as a string form.

 In its current form, this proposal is not suitable as a target for bundlers as modules can’t refer to or import each other.
-A complementary "named inline modules" proposal could do so.
+The complementary "[JS Module Bundles]" proposal does so.
 Note that there are significant privacy issues to solve with bundling to permit ad blockers; see [concerns from Brave](https://brave.com/webbundles-harmful-to-content-blocking-security-tools-and-the-open-web/).

 [justin fagnani]: https://twitter.com/justinfagnani
 [daniel ehrenberg]: https://twitter.com/littledan